What is DHA?

 There are also some natural forms of DHA found in certain seed oils.

 On the one hand, you want to find a source that is easily absorbed.
-Yet, you also want to find one that is ethically sourced.
+Yet, you also want to find one that is ethically sourced and certified.
 You also want to make sure that there are no other unintended side effects.
+Further, you can find supplements that are third-party tested, such as through NSF International.
+Some may even include additional benefits like probiotics.

-Your main options for DHA are fish, natural fish oil, processed fish oil, other animal oils, ALA oil, and algal oil.
+Your main options for DHA are fish, natural and processed fish and other animal oils, as well as ALA and algal oils.
+You may want to check with the International Fish Oil Standards to see which option is the best for you.

-One way to get enough DHA is to eat a lot of fatty fish, especially salmon, tuna, herring, and trout.
+One way to get enough DHA is to find recipes and eat a lot of fatty fish, especially salmon, tuna, herring, and trout.
 Though this seems like the most natural way to get enough DHA, most fish contain high amounts of heavy metals.
-Consuming enough to meet your DHA requirements could result in you consuming too many dangerous toxins and metals.
+Finding recipes and consuming enough to meet your DHA requirements could result in you consuming too many dangerous toxins and metals.

-In addition, many people don’t eat much fish because of the cost or the taste.
+In addition, many people and teens don’t eat much fish because of the cost or the taste.
 Others, including vegetarians and vegans, do not consume animal products for a variety of reasons.

-For people who do not oppose eating meat, fish oil is one DHA supplement option.
+For people and teens who do not oppose eating meat, natural fish oils are a DHA supplements option.
 Though it is cheaper and easier than eating a lot of fish, it does run a high risk of contamination with metals.

-Unfortunately, however, processing the fish oil means that it is not absorbed as easily and that it goes bad quickly.
-Since it is still ultimately derived from a living creature, it is also not a realistic choice for vegans or vegetarians.
+Unfortunately, however, processing it means that it is not absorbed as easily and that it goes bad quickly.
+Since it is still ultimately derived from a living creature, it is also not a realistic choice for vegans or vegetarians as supplements choices.

 Other Animal Oils

 Other animals, such as mussels, krill, and even seals contain high amounts of DHA.
 Some supplements are made using oil from these animals.
-They can be easily absorbed like their fish cousins, and are less prone to contamination.
+These supplements can be easily absorbed like their fish cousins, and are less prone to contamination.
 They also tend to taste better.

-On the other hand, however, these supplements (especially mammalian seal oil!) are certainly not vegan or vegetarian friendly.
+On the other hand, however, these supplements (especially mammalian seal oil!) are certainly not certified to be vegan or vegetarian friendly.

 Seeds such as hemp, flax, and chia all contain high amounts of DHA, which is great news for vegans and vegetarians!